Mode mapping Q > 500 000 photonic crystal nanocavities using free carrier absorption: Introduction

 Investigating the optical mode profile of the PhCR is vital in all of these functionalities.
 Calculations to predict resonator modes, like FDTD simulation, do not provide complete information as PhCR modes are very sensitive to nanometer-scale imperfections arising from the fabrication process~\cite{faggiani2016lower}.
 Therefore, high resolution imaging of PhCR modes is a necessary step in research and application development~\cite{rotenberg2014mapping}.

 A benchmark method to characterize optical mode profiles is near-field scanning optical microscopy (NSOM), where a probe tip scans the surface of the PhC.
 High spectral and deep subwavelength spatial resolution imaging have been demonstrated~\cite{rotenberg2014mapping, mujumdar2007near, knight1996characterizing}, as well as phase contrast imaging~\cite{schnell2010phase} and imaging of the electric and magnetic field~\cite{caselli2021near,kobus2014simultaneous}.
 However, the requirement of nanometer-distances between the tip and the sample can be demanding, and makes this method unsuitable for devices that are covered by a top cladding.
-Additionally, perturbation by the tip will affect the Q-factor of the cavity~\cite{Cognee:19} making it challenging to image high-Q cavities of order $10^4 - 10^5$ without destroying the confinement~\cite{arango2022cloaked}.
+Additionally, perturbation by an NSOM probe tip will affect the Q-factor of the cavity~\cite{Cognee:19} making it challenging to image ultrahigh-Q cavities of order $10^4 - 10^6$ without destroying the confinement~\cite{arango2022cloaked, lalouat2008subwavelength}.
+Mujumdar et al. successfully show NSOM mode mappings of a Q=55000 cavity while noting that the imaging profoundly influences the spectral characteristics of the mode~\cite{mujumdar2007near}.
+They measure a Q-factor degradation close to a factor of 2, which is in line with the experiment of Lalouat et al.~\cite{lalouat2008subwavelength}.
+A perturbation of this order in the field of a Q~$\sim10^5$ cavity would mean the probe tip becomes the vastly dominating loss mechanism of the cavity, defeating the first-order perturbation principle.

-Photomodulation spectroscopy (PMS) techniques introduce an excitation beam normal to the PhC surface that scans the PhC surface and perturbs the optical field by modulating the refractive index.
-The highest spatial resolution is achieved with electron or ion beam PMS scans, either with pulsed~\cite{brenny2016near, choi2013observation, kuttge2010ultrasmall} or continuous wave (cw)~\cite{mcgehee2017two} sources probing the resonance.
-It should be noted that exposure to ion and electron beams lowers the Q of the resonator, and in fact this technique is also being purposefully used to irreversibly alter or tune PhCs.